k1x0r/m.r.remote-js/README.md

 - make changes to the core of the app
 - implement the protocol natively in the app

+And technically this application can be used in other areas, which could be useful for monitoring and controlling mining: smart switches, temperature sensors, voltage sensors, etc...

 ### Table of Contents
    * [M.R.Remote / Mining Rig Remote / Mister Remote](#mrremote--mining-rig-remote--mister-remote)